rubiigen/nix-configs/README.md

 + Millwright - alyx's Coffee Lake Rig
 + Nomad - alyx's ThinkPad L13 Gen 2 (AMD)
 + Jupiter - alyx's MacPro5,1
++ Firefly - Dell XPS M1330 (not added yet.
+Has not arrived yet.

 # But, why?
 There was a couple motivators that moved me personally to nix, here are a couple